 Whey protein is derived from milk and may contain lactose.
 Pure whey protein isolate contains a very small amount of lactose and should not cause any digestive upset.
 However, whey protein concentrates can contain a great deal of lactose, depending on the brand and formulation, so check product labels to be sure.
 Yogurt, especially Greek yogurt, is a good source of protein and is usually easier to digest because it has been fermented.

-Another consideration is that when you eat too much protein, your intake of other nutrients decreases.
-Sacrificing calories from healthy carbohydrates such as whole grains, fruits, and vegetables means sacrificing fiber, the great colon equalizer.
+Another consideration is that when you eat too much protein, your lack of intake of other nutrients can lead to deficiencies in your diet, according to the Mayo Clinic.
+Sacrificing calories from healthy carbohydrates, such as whole grains, fruits and vegetables, means sacrificing fiber, the great colon equalizer.
 Fiber absorbs excess water in the intestines, so having insufficient fiber intake can result in watery stools.
 Try supplementing your high-protein diet with apples.
-Not only are they high in fiber, but they also contain a lot of pectin, which can help thicken stools.
+Not only are they high in fiber, but they also contain a lot of pectin, which can help thicken the stools.

 Many foods rich in protein are also high in fat.
 Unfortunately, high-fat meals can lead to diarrhea.
 If you get your protein from red meats, bacon, cheese or other fatty foods, this could be causing your trouble.
 Consuming leaner proteins, such as chicken, fish or legumes, may allow you to reach your protein target with less gastrointestinal distress.